 This Living Map of Africa was formed at the closing ceremony of the Africa Cup of Nations (soccer) in South Africa.

 This Land is My Land.
 (Image: Union of Reform Judaism Blog)

 And in July 2014, this Living Map of Israel was formed by participants of Eisner Camp, a youth summer camp organised by the Union for Reformed Judaism in the U.S. The map was meant to demonstrate the participants’ solidarity with the Jewish state, then involved in its most recent military conflict with Gaza, but the inclusion of the Occupied Territories without so much as a line of similarly bloused map participants to indicate the Green Line provoked some criticism.
 As one commenter noted:

 “Are these kids being taught the difference between the State of Israel and the Land of Israel?
 What right do we have to complain about Palestinian maps that don’t show Israel when we educate using these boundaries and not the state’s?”

-One world, one people, one bridge too far?
+One world, one people.
 (Image: We Are Les Roches)

 One way to avoid contention over the outline of your mass-participation country map would be to zoom out — and zoom out a lot — to create a Living Map of the entire world.
 No boundaries, only people.
-Cue kumbayaa.
-Or perhaps not.
-Sadly enough, the thought of people showing as much pride in their planet as a whole rather than just the corner of the world marked out by the borders of their nation-state seems rather utopian.
+Perhaps – one hopes – this is the future of mass-participation mapping.

 Strange Maps #719